-Yes, there’s no risk associated with using HWMonitor on your computer.
-As for reliability, the program displays data that’s picked up by your PC’s sensors, so if the data is not reliable, it’s not really HWMonitor’s fault, but your sensors’.
+Yes, there’s no risk associated with using HWMonitor on your computer, so it’s perfectly safe to use it.
+As for accuracy, the program displays data that’s picked up by your PC’s sensors, so if the data is not reliable, it’s not really HWMonitor’s fault, but your sensors’.

 - Software Version